DAT151 Database and Unix System Administration

 - Network file systems (NFS)

-- Setup and use of systems such as NIS and LDAP (Lightweight Directory Access Protocol)
+- Setup and use of systems such as LDAP (Lightweight Directory Access Protocol)

 - Security in UNIX and databases: users, rights, roles, authorization, configuration of firewalls